 How Much are Closing Costs?

-Costs will vary depending on the location, the property itself, the lender you use, even the type of home loan you get.
+Closing costs will vary depending on the borrower’s credit score, the property itself, the lender you use, even the type of home loan you get.

 Homebuyers are usually charged between 2%-5% of the purchase price in closing costs.

-Before you decide which lender you want to work with, you can ask for a loan estimate which has replaced the good faith estimate, GFE, and is required to be supplied to the borrower within 3 days.
+Before you decide which lender you want to work with, you can ask for a loan estimate, which has replaced the good faith estimate, GFE, and is required to be supplied to the borrower within three days.

 How to Negotiate Lower Closing Costs

-The amount of closing costs charged will vary from lender to lender.
-When you first speak to a lender they will provide you with a loan estimate which will clearly break down closing costs.
+How much you pay in closing costs will vary based on several factors including your credit score, loan amount, and the lender you work with.
+When you first speak to a lender, they will provide you with a loan estimate that breaks down the terms of the loan and all the associated fees.
 You can use this loan estimate to help you negotiate a better deal on your mortgage.

 Get a Loan Estimate from Multiple Lenders

-You should never just speak to one lender, you need to make sure you’re getting a great deal first.
-You should get a loan estimate from at least 3 different lenders and compare closing costs.
-You can then use these loan estimate to help you negotiate the best deal.
+You should never speak to one lender; you need to make sure you’re getting a great deal first.
+You should get a loan estimate from at least three different lenders and compare closing costs.
+You can then use these loan estimates to help you negotiate the best deal.

 Improve Your Credit Score

-Your credit score will play a big role in determining not only the rate you receive but how much your closing costs will be.
-The higher your score, the lower risk you present, therefore you will get offered the most competitive offer.
+Your credit score will play a big role in determining the rate you receive and how much your closing costs will be.
+The higher your score, the lower risk you present; therefore, you will get offered the most competitive offer.

 Pay down your credit card balances before applying for a mortgage.
-Keep your credit card debt below 15% of your cards limit to maximize your credit score.
+Keep your credit card debt below 15% of your card limit to maximize your credit score.

 Rolling Closing Costs into the Loan

 Closing costs cannot be rolled into the mortgage in most cases.
 A mortgage has a maximum loan-to-value ratio that is allowed.
-A VA loan is 100% financing, since you are not required to use a down payment.
-If you included closing costs into the loan, the loan would be for more than the sales price of the home.
+A VA loan is 100% financing since you are not required to use a down payment.
+If you include closing costs into the loan, the loan would be for more than thehome’s home’s sales price.

-The only mortgage loan that allows you to finance more than 100% of the LTV ratio are USDA loans.
+The only mortgage loan that allows you to finance more than 100% of the LTV ratio is USDA loans.